-What to do in Tenerife?
-Our must-sees
+What to Do in Tenerife: Our Must-See Highlights

-Last update: 04/15/2026
+Last update: 06/21/2026

 Our blog continues to grow thanks to you, our readers.
 This post may contain affiliate links, which means we can earn a small commission if you make a purchase through them, at no extra cost to you.
 This helps us to continue to bring you more and support our work!

-1. Go to Teide National Park (volcano)
+1. Visit Teide National Park

 To explore it, you have several options: